markusmoenig/RPU_OLD/Readme.md

 ![Sprite](images/sprite.png)

 Scary isn't he ?
-We loaded the texture for the sprite from a JSON encoded PNG file placed the sprite at the given location into the scene.
+We loaded the texture for the sprite from a JSON encoded PNG file and placed the sprite at the given location into the scene.